IonelPopJara/c-challenge/README.md

-# c-challenge

-TODO: Write a proper description and give credit to Tuhkis.
+# First Mults' Discord Hacktoberfest Challenge
+~~I need an actual name for the project~~

-A group of developers will collaborate to create software without any form of communication.
+In this challenge, a group of developers will collaborate to create software without any form of communication.
+Each developer will get 48 hours to make changes to the codebase, once the time is up, the next developer will continue from where the previous developer left off.

+The project will be coded in C and will use the Raylib library for graphics.
+The software can be a game, a utility, or anything else that the developers can come up with.
+There are no restrictions on what it should do, as long as it follows basic regulations such as no harmful code, no hate speech, etc.

+TODO: Add tuhkis username

+This idea was proposed by [Tuhkis]() on the Mults' Discord server.

+## Rules

 ## Setup